Pāṁbaṟṟu grant of Amma II

 Notes

-2. 2.
-Velā-bhaṭas, probably meaning soldiers of the borderland, are also mentioned in the Guṇḍugolanu grant of Amma II.
+1. 1.
+Velā-bhaṭas, perhaps meaning soldiers of the borderland, are also mentioned in the Guṇḍugolanu grant of Amma II.

 3. 3.
-Throughout this section I translate on the basis of Sewell’s translation of the Telugu phrases, augmented with some items of vocabulary gleaned from related inscriptions.
+For the Telugu, I rely on Sewell’s and Kielhorn’s translations augmented with some items of vocabulary gleaned from related inscriptions.
 The phrase cenu-garusu seems to be synonymous to pola-garusu.
-The Raṭṭedi field may perhaps be read as or emended to raṭṭoḍi, “the overseer’s field.”

 4. 4.
 Pannasa is an obscure term that may mean land held in some sort of tenure.
 See Sircar 1966, s.v. pannasa.